jarun/nnn/README.md

     export NNN_COPIER="/home/vaio/copier.sh"

 Start nnn and use `^K` to copy the absolute path (from `/`) of the file under the cursor to clipboard.

+#### Boost chdir prompt

+nnn uses libreadline for the chdir prompt input.
+So all the flexibility of readline (e.g. case insensitive tab completion, history) is available to you based on your readline [configuration](https://cnswww.cns.cwru.edu/php/chet/readline/readline.html#SEC9).

 #### Change file associations